 An average of 366 people per year will die prematurely in County Durham as a result of lung, breast, bowel, or prostate cancer.
 Cardiovascular disease, respiratory disease and liver disease remain significant causes of premature mortality in the County.
-The mortality rates for cancer, CVD, COPD and liver disease are all above the England average.
+These disease are all above the England average.

 Estimates suggest that in 2011, over 6,600 people in the County who are over 65 are living with dementia.
-Projections suggest the figure will rise exponentially.
+Projections suggest the figure will be double this in 2020.